timapers/ctf-writeups/README.md

 * __Setup contract address__: The public address of the setup contract.
 * __API__:  An endpoint for the blockchain’s JSON-RPC API.

 Most blockchain challenges rely on tools like web3.js (JavaScript) or web3.py (Python) to interact with the blockchain, but I prefer constructing my own API requests.
 This gives me more control over the requests, is much more intuitive to work with.
-For anyone interested, you can refer to the [official JSON-RPC API documentation](https://ethereum.github.io/execution-apis/api-documentation/) for more details.
+For anyone interested, you can take a look at the [official JSON-RPC API documentation](https://ethereum.github.io/execution-apis/api-documentation/) for more details.

 ## **Initial Recon**